webex/PartnerAdministrationRefApp/README.md

     *   OrganizationManager: Handles organization-related operations.
 *   **Input Providers:** These classes handle user input, and provide the necessary data to the managers.
 For example:
     *   WholesaleCustomerInputProvider: Collects input for Wholesale customer operations.
-*   **Mappers:** These classes are responsible for mapping API responses to internal models and vice versa.
+*   **Mappers:** These classes are responsible for converting internal data models into API request objects for outgoing API calls.
 For example:
-    *   PersonMapper: Maps user-related API responses to internal PersonDetails models.
+    *   WholesaleCustomerMapper: Maps the `WholesaleCustomerDetails` internal data model to a `ProvisionAWholesaleCustomerRequest` object for API communication.
 *   **Utility Classes:** These include helper classes for common tasks, such as:
     *   PagingUtil: Handles pagination for API responses.
     *   ErrorResponseParser: Extracts error details from API responses.